-You have the following possibility to access the menu:
+You can access the menu via the Java icon:

 - 1. Select "File > Save As" in the menu bar. - 2.
 Select the directory of the configuration on your storage medium where it will be saved.

 NOTE: Configurations are always saved in a file with the ending "dtc."